zayto/web_security_101/web_security_notes.md

-## HSTS (Http Strict Transport Security)
+## HSTS (HTTP Strict Transport Security)
 * **_Strict-Transport-Security_** HTTP **response header**
-* **How it works**: a response header is returned by the server and says 'For the next X seconds (maxAge), the browser may not make an insecure request.
-It should be used with preloading for maximum security (if the user has never been on the website before, it will ensure it loads over HTTPS).
+* **How it works**: a response header is returned by the server and says 'For the next X seconds (maxAge), the browser may not make an insecure request on this domain.
+It should be used with preloading for maximum security (if the user has never been on the website before, it will ensure it loads over HTTPS even on the first connection).

 By default in browsers, the first request goes through HTTP if HTTPS is not mentionned, and usually the server will return a 301 Redirect to use HTTPS instead.
 If HSTS is set, then all the requests after the first one will ensure the use of HTTPS (until maxAge).
 See [RFC#6797](https://tools.ietf.org/html/rfc6797).